yashsahugtx/skype-docs/Skype/UCWA/ResourcesInUCWA.md

 ```

+> [!NOTE]
->Note: A resource can change when other related resources and capabilities become dynamically available.
+> A resource can change when other related resources and capabilities become dynamically available.
 Such changes are communicated by means of an event channel as described [Event channel details](EventChannelDetails.md) in this documentation.
 When the client learns that a resource has been updated, it can reacquire the resource to learn about the new capabilities and related resources.

 ## Rel attribute